-- Ensure that a signed copy of the Custodian Address Memorandum documenting the CP's decision is present in the case record. - Prepare the VSA with the address included for the NCP to sign.
+- Ensure that a signed copy of the Custodian Address Memorandum documenting the CP's decision is present in the case record.
+As of August 19,2024, the Custodian Address Memorandum is included in the Child Support Application. - Prepare the VSA with the address included for the NCP to sign.